Asynchronous Programming

 // → Got 15

 To create a promise that does not immediately resolve, you can use Promise as a constructor.
-It has a somewhat odd interface—the constructor expects a function as argument, which it immediately calls, passing it a function that it can use to resolve the promise.
+It has a somewhat odd interface: the constructor expects a function as its argument, which it immediately calls, passing it a function that it can use to resolve the promise.

 function textFile(filename) {